Safety Communications Toolkit

 Public Safety Resources

-Ohio State’s Department of Public Safety has released a new video to highlight safety resources available to the campus community.
+Ohio State’s Department of Public Safety has released a video to highlight safety resources available to the campus community.
 Everyone can learn how to Survive an Active Aggressor and gain access to a free virtual guardian app.
 Students can discover ridesharing discounts and where to obtain free window and door alarms.
 Please take a moment to watch and help make safety a top priority for all Buckeyes.